knpuniversity/symfony4/sfcasts/upgrade-sf5/stof-doctrine-extensions.md

 And... once again... *nothing* happens.

 ***TIP
-Symfony 5 support was added with release v1.4.0 of `stof/doctrine-extensions-bundle` so you can continue using this package and skip installing `antishov/doctrine-extensions-bundle` fork as we do below.
+Symfony 5 support was added in release v1.4.0 of `stof/doctrine-extensions-bundle` so you can continue using this package and skip installing `antishov/doctrine-extensions-bundle` fork as we do further.
 ***

 Let's go hunting for answers!
 Google for StofDoctrineExtensionsBundle and... find its